-It took 18 innings and more than seven hours to decide a winner -- that honor went to the home team, when Player Page for Max Muncy delivered a walk-off home run over the left-center-field wall off Boston's Nathan Eovaldi at Chavez Ravine.
+It took 18 innings and more than seven hours to decide the winner -- that honor went to the home team, when Dodgers slugger Max Muncy delivered a walk-off home run over the left-center-field wall off Boston's Nathan Eovaldi at Chavez Ravine.

-How does that marathon compare to the others in MLB's 115-year playoff history?
-As it turns out, the Dodgers-Red Sox Game 3 classic set several postseason records.
+How does that marathon compare to the others in MLB's century-plus playoff history?
+As it turns out, that Dodgers-Red Sox Game 3 classic set several postseason records.

 Here are the 11 longest postseason games of all time.

 1 (tie).
 Game 3, 2018 World Series: Dodgers 3, Red Sox 2 -- 18 innings

 In the longest postseason game, in terms of time, in MLB history (seven hours, 20 minutes), the Dodgers beat the Red Sox on a Muncy walk-off home run in the 18th inning to cut their Series deficit to 2-1.
 The two clubs combined to use 18 pitchers and 46 players overall in the contest, both postseason records.
 With the victory, Los Angeles became the first team to ever win a World Series game after trailing in the 11th inning or later.

 Dodgers starter Walker Buehler tossed seven scoreless innings before Jackie Bradley Jr. homered off closer Kenley Jansen with two outs in the eighth inning to tie the game at 1 (the lone L.A. run to that point came courtesy of a solo homer from Joc Pederson).
 In the top of the 13th, an Eduardo Nunez infield single, coupled with a Dodgers error enabled Brock Holt to score the go-ahead run.
 But Los Angeles responded in the bottom half of the frame, when Yasiel Puig produced an infield single of his own, and an Ian Kinsler throwing error allowed Muncy to score from second.